-In May 2022, PGE Dystrybucja announced the first of many procurement procedures for the supply of meters for the Remote Metering project.
-PGE Dystrybucja plans to start mass installation of remote reading meters from 2023.
 The company intends to allocate a total of PLN 1.49 billion for the project in 2022-2025, including PLN 0.74 billion from the series E share issue by PGE Polska Grupa Energetyczna in the first half of 2022.

-The program to increase the share of underground cable lines to 30% in the medium-voltage (MV) network of PGE Dystrybucja consists of the reconstruction of medium-voltage power grids from overhead lines to cable lines, in particular in the locations of those sections of overhead lines where the nuisance and failure impact is the greatest.
+The program to increase the share of underground cable lines to minimum 30% in the medium-voltage (MV) network of PGE Dystrybucja by 2030 consists of the reconstruction of medium-voltage power grids from overhead lines to cable lines, in particular in the locations of those sections of overhead lines where the nuisance and failure impact is the greatest.

 PGE Group currently has the longest overhead and cable network in the country – due to the size and low density of the distribution area, the average share of cable networks in the Group’s MV lines is 22%, against a national average of 28% and a European average of around 50%.
-Increasing the share of cable lines will have a positive impact on reducing grid failure rates.
-The advantages of cable lines over overhead lines are clear:

 The project will bring tangible benefits as regards reducing operating costs and optimising operations: